cjkoenig/rpi/README.md

 rpi
 ===

-Here I want to share some scripts I created for the RaspberryPI.
-Right now, it only contains a webserver to switch power sockets via a browser.
-It is based on wiringPi and rcswitch-pi.
+Here I want to share my scripts I created for the RaspberryPi.

+* webserver.py: this script provides a webserver to switch low-cost power sockets via browser
+* webserver: this is a skeleton to run the webserver.py as a service